aidanreilly/man_synth/_posts/2017-1-24-spring-thing.md

 Put a bandpass filter on the feedback path and modulate the filter cutoff with a slow moving LFO.
 Use attenuation or a vca to control the feedback.
 This technique can yield some genuinely otherworldly and unsettling results.
 With the right amount of careful control in the feedback system, a stricken banshee's keen can be summoned that will curdle milk.

 Some spring reverb modules have a feedback path built in.
 If yours doesn't, take the spring reverb out through the bandpass filter and back into a mixer input.
-The mixer output then goes back into into the spring reverb input.
+The mixer output then goes back into the spring reverb input.
 You could also use a VCA here to control the feedback.

 [//]: <> (https://knsv.github.io/mermaid/#styling-and-classes)
 <div class="mermaid">